Marketing Done Right!

 This is a family owned and run business that takes pride in their company, their products and the people that they work with day in and day out.
 They also do not shy away from the latest marketing social media, they are a current participant of Twitter and Facebook, both of which I also am involved in.
 This is just a simple and free way that I have been able to stay connected to David Schweig, even though we are miles apart.

 More and more retailers are offering exclusive reductions and benefits on these social networking sites.
 Not only can a participant get the earliest information on a specific campaign, they can also assist in straightening out customer service issues and engage in surveys on a recent shopping experience in the retail store.
 This is free marketing at it’s best and it is such a new phenomenon that I would strongly consider that you play a role in, too.

-ing, April 19th, I was alerted to the fact, on my twitter account, @outdoorinterior, that Sunnyland Furniture was having a sale on Woodard’s Charleston Wicker collection.
+This past Sunday morning, April 19th, I was alerted to the fact, on my twitter account, @outdoorinterior, that Sunnyland Furniture was having a sale on Woodard’s Charleston Wicker collection.
 I retweeted,(On Twitter, a user will see something so interesting that it deserves to have a wider audience.
 It is possible to make that happen by using the “retweet” technique.
 ReTweet, as used on the social networking and micro-blogging service Twitter, means to re-post something posted by another user, preceded by the original username in order to give credit to the poster, who “tweeted” the message in the first place.)